keystonejs/keystone/docs/guides/heroku.md

 ## Requirements

-Before we start, make sure you have:

-- [Git](https://git-scm.com/downloads) installed with `git --version`.

-And that you have created your first KeystoneJS app:
+Before we start, make sure you have [Git](https://git-scm.com/downloads) installed with `git --version`, and that you have created your first KeystoneJS app.

-- If not, see the guide [Your first KeystoneJS app in 5 minutes](https://www.keystonejs.com/quick-start/).
+If not, see the guide [Your first KeystoneJS app in 5 minutes](https://www.keystonejs.com/quick-start/).

 At the moment it is only possible to deploy the TODO starter project without any modifications.
 Deploying [the STARTER starter project](#deploy-the-starter-starter-project) or [the BLANK starter project](#deploy-the-blank-starter-project) requires a few tweaks.